Aržano

-Aržano is a small village in Zagora, Croatia, situated near the border with Bosnia and Herzegovina at an altitude of 650 m.
-The population is 478 (2011 census).
+Aržano is a small village in the Zagora, region of Croatia, situated near the border with Bosnia and Herzegovina at an altitude of 650 m.
+According to the 2011 census, the village population is 478.

-The village is known for having the annual "Josip Jović Memorial Tournament," a 6-a-side soccer tournament honouring the death of local Josip Jović, the first casualty of the 1991-1995 Croatian War of Independence.
+The village hosts the annual "Josip Jović Memorial Tournament," a 6-a-side soccer tournament honouring the death of local Josip Jović, the first casualty of the 1991-1995 Croatian War of Independence.